 What to Expect from a Dental Emergency Appointment

 Your normal dentist may or may not offer emergency care, so you could find yourself reaching out to an emergency dentist in your area that provides appointments or walk-in care.
 The clinic will get you processed as quickly as possible so they can begin the diagnostic process.
 If you’re in pain or are dealing with an infection, you’ll receive medication to address those areas.

 If you have a particularly severe injury, you may need to have dental surgery on short-notice or could potentially need to go to the emergency room for more care.
 Your dentist will evaluate you thoroughly to make sure that they understand what’s going on in your mouth and the steps needed to make you feel better.

 Try to have someone else drive you to the appointment so that you don’t have to worry about getting yourself home while on painkillers or following emergency surgery.
-Ideally, this person would also be able to fill out your registration forms and answer medical questions so that you don’t have to worry about the paperwork.
+Ideally, this person would also be able to fill out your registration forms and answer medical questions so as not to have to worry about the paperwork.

 Dental emergencies can happen at any time and without warning.
-Lovett Dental Piney Point offer emergency dentistry in addition to a number of other services like:
+Lovett Dental Piney Point Village offers emergency dentistry in addition to several other services like:

-If you say I have a dental emergency and you need help, contact us at 832.430.7364 to make an appointment and get the fast care that you need.
+If you say I have a dental emergency and need help, contact us at 832.430.7364 to make an appointment and get the fast care you need.